Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test/docs/GETTING-STARTED-GUIDE.md

     * ResponseMatch - True if ActualResponses matched ExpectedResponses
     * UtteranceMatch - True if expected speech recognition matched actual speech recognition result.
 This is only relevant for turns with WAV file input (to be discussed further down)
     * TTSAudioResponseDurationMatch - True if ActualTTSAudioResponseDuration values are all within the tolerance range of ExpectedTTSAudioResponseDurations.
-    * ResponseLatencyMatch - True if ActualResponseLatency is less or equal ExpectedResponseLatency.
+    * ResponseLatencyMatch - True if ActualUserPerceivedLatency is less or equal ExpectedUserPerceivedLatency.
     * Pass - True if all of the above are true.
 * [TestConfigOutput\WAVFiles\TestConfig-BotResponse-0-0-0.WAV](core-bot-examples/greeting/TestConfigOutput/WAVFiles/TestConfig-BotResponse-0-0-0.WAV) - This is the TTS audio stream associated with the first bot response ("welcome to Bot Framework").
 The WAV file name is a concatenation of
     - test configuration name ("TestConfig" here), followed by